jegiotimcg-del/School_Projects/pyhton projects/README.md

-# Python Projects – Student Work Collection
+# Python Projects – Students Work Collection

 This folder contains Python projects developed by my students as part of their academic learning and practical programming exercises.